FourteenBrush/Classreader/docs/notes.md

 ## Important Attributes

-Six attributes are critical to correct implementation of a class file by the JVM:
+Seven attributes are critical to correct implementation of a class file by the JVM:

 - ConstantValue
 - Code